workos/python-django-sso-example/README.md

    Quit the server with CONTROL-C.
    ```

-   Navigate to `localhost:8000`.
+   Navigate to `localhost:8000` in your web browser.
 You should see a "Login" link.
-If you click on this link, you'll be redirected to an HTTP `404` page because we haven't set up SSO yet!
+If you click this link, you'll be redirected to an HTTP `404` page because we haven't set up SSO yet!

    You can stop the local Django server for now by entering `CTRL + c` on the command line.

 ## SSO Setup with WorkOS

 Follow the [SSO authentication flow instructions](https://workos.com/docs/sso/guide/introduction) to set up an SSO connection.

+When you get to the step where you provide the `REDIRECT_URI` value, use http://localhost:8000/auth/callback.

-If you get stuck, reach out to us at support@workos.com so we can help.
-The redirect URL for the example app will be http://localhost:8000/auth/callback.
+If you get stuck, please reach out to us at support@workos.com so we can help.

 ## Testing the Integration

 1. Naviagte to the `python-django-sso-example` directory, which contains the `manage.py` file.
-Source the virtual environment we created earlier.
+Source the virtual environment we created earlier, if it isn't still activated from the steps above.
 Start the Django server locally.

    ```bash
    $ cd ~/Desktop/python-django-sso-example/